 Trainees who move to Finland from the Nordic countries are generally covered by the social security of the country where they live permanently.
 If, however, the pay of a trainee exceeds the minimum monthly limit, they are considered to be an employee.

 You can find more information on the page Which country's social security system are you covered by?

 Healthcare and social security

 If you come to Finland to study from another Nordic country, your stay in Finland is generally considered to be temporary.
 Then you remain covered by the social security of your country of departure.
-Find out more on the website of the Social Insurance Institution of Finland (Kela).
+Read more on the website of the Social Insurance Institution of Finland (Kela).

 If you fall ill, you are entitled to the student healthcare services provided by your student union or by an organisation authorised by the union, regardless of your municipality of residence.
-Find out more on the page If you fall ill while studying in Finland.
+Read more on the page Right to healthcare services in Finland.

 Recognition of qualifications

 Academic recognition of qualifications means both access to education based on foreign education and gaining credits for foreign studies as part of a qualification completed in Finland.
-Find out more about academic recognition of qualifications on the page Academic recognition in Finland of qualifications completed abroad.
+Read more about academic recognition of qualifications on the page Academic recognition in Finland of qualifications completed abroad.